Museum of Sydney

 On the Museum forecourt, there is also Edge of the Trees, a site-specific installation created by artists Fiona Foley and Janet Laurence.
 This award-winning public art installation evokes the cultural and physical history of the site, before and after 1788: a pivotal turning point in Australian history when contact and invasion/colonisation took place.

-Today, through a diverse and changing program of exhibitions and events, the Museum of Sydney interprets the history of this symbolic place and tells the city’s story.
+Today, through a diverse and changing program of exhibitions and events, this museum interprets the history of this symbolic place and tells the city’s story.

 Product List